thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 So what we have here is a way to do **JavaScript natural templates**!

-### Advanced inlined expression evaluation
+### Advanced inlined evaluation and JavaScript serialization

 An important thing to note regarding JavaScript inlining is that this expression evaluation is intelligent and not limited to Strings.
-Thymeleaf will correctly write in Javascript syntax the following kinds of objects:
+Thymeleaf will correctly write in JavaScript syntax the following kinds of objects:

  * Strings
  * Numbers